JJLongoria/stash-cli/README.md

   Installation of a linked plugin will override a user-installed or core plugin.

-  e.g. If you have a user-installed or core plugin that has a 'hello' command, installing a linked plugin with a 'hello' command will override the user-installed or core plugin implementation.
+  e.g. If you have a user-installed or core plugin that has a "hello" command, installing a linked plugin with a "hello" command will override the user-installed or core plugin implementation.
 This is useful for development work.

 EXAMPLES